HL7/fhir-shc-vaccination-ig/input/pagecontent/profiles.md

 ### Data minimization and privacy

-**To preserve patient privacy, information that is not necessary for Verifiers *SHALL NOT* be included in SMART Health Cards.** With respect to patient privacy, note that when a SMART Health Card is issued, it is [cryptographically signed](https://spec.smarthealth.cards/#signing-health-cards) by the Issuer.
-This means that the contents, including the FHIR bundle, cannot be changed without invalidating the signature.
+**To preserve patient privacy, information that is not necessary for Verifiers *SHALL NOT* be included in SMART Health Cards.** If sensitive information were included in a SMART Health Card, it cannot be removed by the patient without invalidating the SMART Health Card,[^signature] and this information would be exposed to the Verifier anytime the patient presented their SMART Health Card.
 It is therefore critical for Issuers to exclude any information that could represent a privacy risk to a patient when presenting their SMART Health Card to a Verifier.

+[^signature]: Once a SMART Health Card is issued, it is not possible to remove or edit any of the included information without without invalidating the [cryptographic signature](https://spec.smarthealth.cards/#signing-health-cards), which will cause the SMART Health Card to be flagged as invalid by verification apps.

 Additionally, FHIR payload within a SMART Health Card SHALL be [small enough](https://spec.smarthealth.cards/#health-cards-are-small) to allow the entirety of the SMART Health Card to fit within [a single Version 22 QR code](https://spec.smarthealth.cards/#chunking).
 This limits the amount of data that SHOULD be included in FHIR resources that appear in SMART Health Card payloads.